Iteration 8: Frameworks and MiniDraw

 Deliveries:

-1. Develop on a feature branch named "iteration8" and release using a merge request.
+1. Develop on a feature branch named "iteration8" and release using a merge.

 2. Documentation for your work on framework analysis by following the requirements defined in the iteration 8 report template (pdf) (LaTeX source), including any backlog items you have.